-This course will give the student, as staff member, the experience of writing for the student-run school newspaper and online news site.
+This course will give the student, as a staff member, the experience of writing for the student-run school magazine, online news site, and podcast.
 The class features a workshop environment.
 The ability to work with a high level of independence and individual responsibility is required.
 All students will apply interpersonal and problem-solving skills on a regular basis as they function as members of an organization.
-Select students will have the opportunity to perform various other functions such as editing, photography, artwork, and business management.
+Select students will have the opportunity to perform various other functions such as editing, photography, graphic design, and social media management.